 4. Live and let live

 I know a lot of people will raise their eyebrows about the study or make condescending remarks about millennials, as always.
 But to me, live and let live.
-As far as I’m concerned, people can do whatever they want (hey, it’s their money!).
+As far as I’m concerned, people can do whatever they want, as long as it’s not harming anybody.
+Hey, it’s their money!
 I find this topic similar to the tourist vs traveler debate.

 Usually, it’s only seriously concerning when a place gets insta-famous in one day and people flock to it, doing more harm than good.
 Remember Sirao Farm in Cebu?
-When it got famous, tourists immediately went there and there were reports about plants getting trampled on and such.
+When it got famous, tourists immediately went there and there were reports about plants getting trampled on.

-So I think, as long as there’s no harm done, we should let everyone else travel wherever they want to and for what reason is most important to them.
+So as long as there’s no harm done, we should let everyone else travel wherever they want to and for what reason is most important to them.

 So those are my thoughts about this!
 What are yours?